Around France

 2) The Opera is the second good reason to visit Orange, France

-In 1869 the Théâtre Antique’s three tiers were restored so that the venue could rediscover its past, hosting performances of the great Greco-Roman tragedies, as well as promoting French authors.
-Since 1971 the theatre has been home to one of France’s leading summer opera festivals, the “New Chorégies.
+In 1869, the Théâtre Antique’s three tiers were restored so the venue could rediscover its past, hosting performances of the great Greco-Roman tragedies and promoting French authors.
+Since 1971, the theatre has been home to one of France’s leading summer opera festivals, the “New Chorégies.

-Last year I splurged to buy a ticket for “Madame Butterfly.”
-Seeing it in the magnificent amphitheatre was one of my most treasured memories of France.
+Last year, I splurged to buy a ticket for “Madame Butterfly.”
+Seeing it in the magnificent amphitheater was one of my most treasured memories of France.
 It’s well worth the cost to just be there.

 This slideshow requires JavaScript.

-3) The third very good reason to visit Orange, France is to see and experience the country’s biggest and most important sites of Gallo-Roman artifacts
+3) The third excellent reason to visit Orange, France, is to see and experience the country’s biggest and most important sites of Gallo-Roman artifacts

 Even if you’re not into history, you can’t help but be amazed by the ancient structures, including whole cities of Roman ruins that remain in and around Orange.
-In addition to the Théâtre Antique, a Roman Temple was discovered during the excavation of the amphitheatre.
-A Roman arch is a famous landmark in Orange and not far away are two Roman neighborhoods in Vaison-la-Romaine –Puymin and La Villasse.
+In addition to the Théâtre Antique, a Roman Temple was discovered during the excavation of the amphitheater.
+A Roman arch is a famous landmark in Orange, and not far away are two Roman neighborhoods in Vaison-la-Romaine –Puymin and La Villasse.
 Once part of the Roman city of Vasio, the neighborhoods span over two eight-hectare sites.
-While there can stroll along the paved streets where the Romans lived, worked and shopped.
+While there, they can stroll along the paved streets where the Romans lived, worked, and shopped.
 You can walk through the homes of the town’s wealthiest families.
-You can see what remains of the fountains and pools, the kitchen, the living areas and garden.
+You can see what remains of the fountains and pools, the kitchen, the living areas, and the garden.
 You can witness the grand design of “Maison à la Tonnelle,” a 3000-m2 “mansion” built on 3 levels.

-From the two neighborhoods, paths lead to a Roman theatre that was unearthed in 1912.
-Dating from the 1st century BC the theatre could seat 7000 people.
-Today it still serves as an event venue for theatre, chorales and dance.
+The paths of the two neighborhoods lead to a Roman theatre unearthed in 1912.
+Dating from the 1st century BC, the theatre could seat 7,000 people.
+Today, it still serves as an event venue for theatre, chorales, and dance.
 In the center of the Puymin site is the Théo Desplans Archaeological Museum.
-It contains a collection of more than 2000 everyday objects and decorative statues.
+It contains a collection of more than 2,000 everyday objects and decorative statues.

 This slideshow requires JavaScript.

-Other reasons to visit Orange are the little shops and alleyways with all types of Frenchy things…
+Other reasons to visit Orange are the little shops and alleyways with all types of French things…

-It’s even more fun when you visit with a really good friend like Yetunde from Cook’n with Class who’ll show you the best places to eat.
+It’s even more fun when you visit with a perfect friend like Yetunde from Cook’n with Class, who’ll show you the best places to eat.

 Have you been to Orange?
-Tell me about it on a comment.
+Tell me about it in a comment.
 What did you enjoy the most?

 Leave a Reply